mgonto/restangular/README.md

 #Starter Guide

+Before starting, you can check out a Plunkr example working by [Clicking Here](http://plnkr.co/edit/Sh669ScCQRyD513bzsBx).
+You can also read some code examples below.

 ## Adding dependency to Restangular module in your app

 The first thing you need to do after adding link to script file, is mentioning in your app that you'll use Restangular.